eayvali/Deep-TSC/README.md

 ![models](./pics/models2.png)

 Networks that incorporate LSTM layers train substantially slower.
-Parallel LSTM CNN performs the best the data sets I've experimented with and is a good starting point to tailor the architecture to your needs.
+Parallel LSTM CNN performs the best among the datasets I've experimented with and is a good starting point to tailor the architecture to your needs.

 > Note: Using class_weights changes the range of the loss.
 This may affect the stability of the training depending on the optimizer.
 Optimizers whose step size is dependent on the magnitude of the gradient, like optimizers.SGD, may fail.
 The optimizer used here, optimizers.Adam, is unaffected by the scaling change.
 Also note that because of the weighting, the total losses are not comparable between the two models.